 However, it is very common for the products to have multiple aspects.
 Searching for each and every aspect is usually impractical.
 Thus the searcher often has to define search strategies with a trade-off between the resources (usually time) to be used while still be relatively confident about not missing on any important reference.

-A little introspection using the below points may help to develop a suitable search strategy:
+A little introspection using the below points may help to develop a suitable FTO search strategy:

-- Identify aspects of your product/process that are considered as novel and industrially applicable.
-This can be used to narrow the search to only those aspects of the product/process which are also most likely to be claimed by the competitor in his/her patent.
+- Identify aspects of your product/process that are novel and industrially applicable.
+Use this information to narrow the search to only those aspects of the product/process which are also most likely to face claims by the competitor in his/her patent.

 - Identify competitors that are likely to be manufacturing/distributing a similar product.
-The search can then be focused on identified assignees/inventors.
+Then, focus the search on identified assignees/inventors.